 TEXAID Textilverwertungs-AG, which is based in Schattdorf (Canton of Uri), is TEXAID's parent company.
-With around 130 employees and a market share of around 60 %, the company is the most important textile recycling organisation in Switzerland.
-TEXAID and its subsidiary CONTEX collect over 36,000 tonnes of used clothes, shoes and home textiles throughout Switzerland each year thanks to a network of more than 6,000 used textile bins and street collections all over the country.
-In Schattdorf, TEXAID operates one of the most modern textile sorting facilities in the world.
+With around 100 employees and a market share of around 60%, the company is the most important textile recycling organisation in Switzerland.
+TEXAID and its subsidiary CONTEX collect over 32,000 tonnes of used clothes, shoes and home textiles throughout Switzerland each year thanks to a network of more than 6,000 used textile bins all over the country.

 CONTEX specialises in collecting and recycling used clothes, shoes and home textiles.
 CONTEX has been part of the TEXAID Group since 2011.

 TEXAID has operated in Germany since 2009 through TEXAID Deutschland GmbH and since 2012 through TEXAID Collection GmbH.
 The ReSales Group has also been part of the TEXAID Group since September 2013.
-With a workforce around 600 throughout Germany, 49 second-hand shops and Germany's second-largest sorting facility in the city of Apolda in Thuringia, TEXAID is one of the leading textile recycling organisations on the German market.
+With a workforce of around 650 throughout Germany, 50 second-hand shops and Germany's second-largest sorting facility in the city of Apolda in Thuringia, TEXAID is one of the leading textile recycling organisations on the German market.

 TEXAID has been present in Austria since 2016 with TEXAID Austria GmbH.
 This company had previously established itself as a trustworthy and responsible partner for its customers and business partner under the name Austriatex.
 TEXAID Austria is one of Austria's key companies for the professional collection of used clothes, shoes and home textiles.
 Its nationwide, service-friendly network of collection bins is constantly being expanded.